glesica/NKLandscapes.jl/README.md

   * `kauffman` - experiments from [1]
   * `nowak` - experiments from [2]

-Note that these tests may take quite a long time to finish even on very powerful workstations.
+Note that these tests may take quite a long time to finish even on a very powerful workstation.

 ## Bibliography